Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 What’s unique about real estate is that despite its history of appreciation, the IRS still allows investors to claim depreciation.
 And historically speaking, they allow owners of resident-occupied real estate to depreciate their property over 27.5 years.

-So a property with an improvement value (excludes the value of land) of $27.5 million would yield $1 million in depreciation ($27.5 million value/27.5 years) each and every year for the next 27.5 years.
+So, a property with an improvement value (excluding land value) of $27.5 million would yield $1 million in depreciation ($27.5 million value/27.5 years) each year for the next 27.5 years.

 Cost Segregation Benefits

-For those that want to front-load the depreciation benefit, they can accelerate their depreciation utilizing a cost segregation study.
-Cost segregation identifies all of the non-structural elements of the property along with the improvements to the land.
+Those who want to front-load the depreciation benefit can utilize a cost segregation study to accelerate their depreciation.
+Cost segregation identifies all of the property’s non-structural elements and improvements to the land.

 Instead of depreciating those items over 27.5 years, they can be accelerated over a 5, 7, and 15-year timeframe.
-That accelerated depreciation has the effect of giving the investor more depreciation benefit in the early years of ownership.
+Accelerated depreciation gives investors more depreciation benefits in the early years of ownership.

 Bonus depreciation is a form of accelerated depreciation.
-But instead, it allows you to take 100% of the accelerated benefit and utilize it all in year one of ownership.
-It’s an amazing perk, but it doesn’t last forever.
+Instead, it allows you to take 100% of the accelerated benefit and utilize it all in year one of ownership.
+It’s a fantastic perk, but it doesn’t last forever.
 In its current form, the full benefit lasts on properties acquired through the end of 2022.

 After that, the benefit declines 20% per year and ultimately gets phased out by 2027.